 National accreditation of Australian architecture programs

-To be eligible for accreditation, schools of architecture must provide evidence that the relevant components of the National Standard of Competency for Architects are integrated within the curriculum and appropriately assessed in student work.
-The scope includes most of the performance criteria from the Design Unit of Competency and selected performance criteria from the Documentation, Project Delivery and Practice Management Units of Competency.
-These competencies reflect the fundamental abilities expected of a graduate from an accredited program of study.
+To be eligible for accreditation, schools of architecture must provide evidence that the relevant Performance Criteria of the National Standard of Competency for Architects are integrated within the curriculum and appropriately assessed in student work.
+The scope includes most of the Performance Criteria from the Design Unit of Competency and selected Performance Criteria from the Documentation, Project Delivery and Practice Management Units of Competency.
+The Performance Criteria requirements reflect the fundamental abilities expected of a graduate from an accredited program of study.